 Fingerprint comparison is one of the oldest recognized forensic specialties.
-However, before a comparison can be made, fingerprints must be found, revealed, and documented.
+However, before a comparison can be made, fingerprints must be found, revealed and documented.
 Many specialized methods have been developed to reveal fingerprints on the many surfaces needing fingerprint processing.
 In addition to the fingerprint powders that are available, there are many chemical methods used to treat surfaces.
 Most of these chemical methods are used in conjunction with an "alternate light source" to enhance the detail and contrast of a fingerprint on a surface.
 Prints revealed with powders are "lifted" with tape and placed on a contrasting background for examination.
 Prints revealed using other methods must be photographed to scale, and the photos used by the examiner for comparison.
 A fingerprint comparison expert must then judge the quality and detail in an unknown print before a comparison can be made.
-Using high-resolution digital photography and image enhancement software, an examiner can digitally "remove" things like repeating patterns or interfering colors on the surface of the print and then the fingerprint is photographed to produce a better quality image.”
+Using high-resolution digital photography and image enhancement software, an examiner can digitally "remove" things like repeating patterns or interfering colors on the surface of the print and then the fingerprint is photographed to produce a better quality image.

 FORENSIC BIOLOGY / DNA ANALYSIS

-Forensic biology involves the identification involves the identification of biological fluids found on items of evidence submitted to the laboratory.
+Forensic biology involves the identification of biological fluids found on items of evidence submitted to the laboratory.
 The identification process may involve only a presumptive test, or it may be followed up with a confirmatory test.
 There may be cellular material containing DNA not related to a bodily fluid that can be collected for further analysis.
 All of this work is performed in the screening section of forensic biology.
-DNA testing follows the screening process on those items determined to be of value for further testing to identify the soured of a stain or cellular material deposited at the scene.
-Once a DNA profile is developed it can be compared to know DNA profiles provided for comparison.
+DNA testing follows the screening process on those items determined to be of value for further testing to identify the source of a stain or cellular material deposited at the scene.
+Once a DNA profile is developed it can be compared to known DNA profiles provided for comparison.

 DRUG CHEMISTRY ANALYSIS